MayankDevil/MayankDevil/README.md

 # Hi, I am Mayank ! 👋

 _Every day we change the world.
-But to change the world in a way that means is anything that takes more time that most people have_
+But the proper way to change the world, that we called actually changes that takes more time and influence mostly._

 <!--
 👩‍💻 - I'm currently working on **CRUD**